realrubberduckdev/dp-blog/src/content/tf-module-consumption.md

 }
 ```

-Notice this in [main.tf](https://github.com/realrubberduckdev/tf-module-test/blob/main/ThisFolderCanBeInAnotherRepo/main.tf) on the github repo.
-The git as module source lets us use a git repo we have access to, while locking down to a specific commit hash.
-So product teams can actually use these modules in their repo while ensuring, they do not automatically pick up breaking changes.
+Notice this in [main.tf](https://github.com/realrubberduckdev/tf-module-test/blob/main/ThisFolderCanBeInAnotherRepo/main.tf) on the GitHub repo.
+The git as module source lets us use a git repo we have access to while locking down to a specific commit hash.
+So product teams can use these modules in their repo while ensuring, they do not automatically pick up breaking changes.

 ## Possibilities

 - **Semver**: The Platform team can use tools like [GitVersion](https://gitversion.net/docs/) to adopt [semantic versioning](https://semver.org/) and automate the module versioning using git tags.
 So there references do not need to be an unreadable hash, rather can be `ref=v1.0.0`.
-- **Templates**: With proper cost implication investigations, Platform team can group resources into being resource templates.
+- **Templates**: With proper cost implication investigations, the Platform team can group resources into being resource templates.
 Thus reducing overall cost for the organization.
-- **Dotnet tool**: With a simple dotnet tool, we can adopt an organization wide convention regarding [state file management](https://www.terraform.io/docs/language/state/index.html).
+- **Dotnet tool**: With a simple dotnet tool, we can adopt an organization-wide convention regarding [state file management](https://www.terraform.io/docs/language/state/index.html).

 # Conclusion

 This post is more about the concept and the workflow model and how Terraform helps us with the model adoption.
-Surely there will be other better techologies for IaC and the quest to find a better one shall continue.
+Surely there will be other better technologies for IaC and the quest to find a better one shall continue.
 Hopefully the one without state file management (more on this in a separate post).
 I hope this was useful, please do share any thoughts or comments you might have.